 The tenant may also be awarded court costs and attorney fees.

-If you decide to sue your landlord for an illegal eviction, check California law (you’ll find the California rules prohibiting self-help evictions at Cal.
+If you decide to sue your landlord over an illegal eviction, check out California law (you’ll find the California rules prohibiting self-help evictions at Cal.
 Civ.
 Code § 789.3).
 See the Laws and Legal Research section of this site for advice on finding and reading statutes.

 It’s also a good idea to get advice from a local tenants’ rights group in California.
 The U.S. Department of Housing and Urban Development (HUD) website includes information on tenant advocates for each state.